Ven0maus/X4Mods/Tools/x4_cat_unpack_readme.md

 ### **Base Game Files**

-- The script searches for all `.cat` files in the game root and extracts them using `XRCatTool.exe` into `extracted`.
+- The script searches for all `.cat` files in the folder and extracts them using `XRCatTool.exe` into `extracted`.

 ### **DLC Files**

 - The script iterates through each DLC folder (`extensions/ego_dlc*`) and extracts its `.cat` files into corresponding subfolder(s) under `extracted/extensions` for each DLC.

 ## Troubleshooting

-### **Error: "The x4_cat_unpack.bat file must be located within the game's directory."**

-- Move the script to the correct game installation folder and try again.

 ### **Error: "Missing required XRCatTool.exe file"**